md-ash-dot/rpsls-game/README.md

   - The game area displays two images at the start also representing the rules.
   - The player display shows the image of the user's choice.
   - The computer side of the display generated a random choice of the computer and shows it's image.
-  - The score is display below.
+  - The score is displayed below the image.
     ![Game area](/assets/images/game-display.JPG)

 - **SCORE COUNTER**